 At Richmond Uniting we to seek to create space for authentic, transformative worship of the Divine who comes to us in Jesus and reaches out to us in Spirit Holy.

 We take the bible seriously, not literally, as we wrestle with what it means to walk the way of Jesus.

 We explore this sacred text in context: in the contexts in which these sacred texts were written and the context of our own living in the 21st century.

-There is space to offer prayers together, and to pray in different ways, to sing together: unaccompanied, with piano, with percussion, with organ and with guitar, and to feast together.
+We offer prayers together, and pray in different ways, we sing together unaccompanied in a COVID safe way, with piano, with percussion, with organ and with guitar.

-Worship is (usually) at 10am on Sundays on the first, second, third and fifth Sundays of the month, with Holy Communion on the second Sunday of the month and on the fourth Sunday of the month at the Fourth at Five.
+We share in Holy Communion on the second Sunday of the month at 10am, and on the fourth Sunday of the month at 5pm.

 There is no dress code at Richmond Uniting.
 Wear what you like – you will help reflect the diversity of our community!

 On the fourth Sunday of the month we gather for the ‘The Fourth at Five’.
 This worship service is at 5pm.
 Pre-COVID, we would gather over a meal for this worship service – and thus connect with traditions of the very early church.
 At present we are not able to share in a meal together due to COVID restrictions.
 However, this gentle worship service continues to be stripped back (not word heavy) and to create gracious space for stillness, reflection and to connect with ancient patterns of worship.

 At Richmond Uniting you are welcome to participate as much or as little as you feel able.
 If you have been to church often, not at all, or not in a long time, you are welcome.
 If you have been joining us for worship online and you would like to dip your toe in to in person worship be assured that you are welcome here (and that won’t be pounced upon).